Here Are 50 of the Best African Foods From Across the Continent

 "Uganda being ethnically diverse, matooke is mostly eaten by the Bantu, however, it is eaten all over the country."—Sandra Martha Batakana

-This paper sauce made of dried fish skin adds a spicy kick to any meal.
+This spicy condiment is found all over Ghana.
+Made of chilli peppers and seafood—usually dried fish skin or shrimp—shito adds a spicy kick to any meal.

 This popular Ugandan breakfast food combines eggs and vegetables wrapped in chapati.
 It's Uganda's very own breakfast sandwich.